This post contains a detailed guide for creating a mean reversion trading strategy.

 However, this comes at a cost because the more parameters you have, the more easily the system can adapt itself to random noise in the data – curve fitting.

-Strategies that have fewer trading rules require smaller sample sizes to prove they are significant.
+Mean reversion strategies that have fewer trading rules require smaller sample sizes to prove they are significant.

 Data is always at a premium when backtesting so it’s better to build strategies with as few rules as possible.
 Often, this is a trade-off.